donkirkby/donimoes/raw_rules/rules.md

 Shuffle all the dominoes face down, and then place them in a 7x8 grid of numbers, flipping them face up as you go.

-Both players roll the two dice, and the higher total plays first.
-If the totals match, both players roll again.
-Start by placing your runner on either end of the domino that matches the two numbers you rolled.
-When both players have placed their runners, the game begins.
+Randomly choose colours for the two players.
+The player with darker colour starts, placing their runner on one end of any domino.
+The player with the lighter colour then has a choice: either place their runner somewhere else on the dominoes, or swap colours and force the other player to place the lighter runner.
+This means that if the first player makes too strong a first move, the second player can steal it.

 ### Play
 On each turn, move your runner in two parts: vertical then horizontal or